Emilie Louise Gossiaux: Work

-Many of Gossiaux's sculptures and drawings feature her guide dog London, with whom she has "an interdependent relationship that crisscrosses between maternal, spousal, emotional, and practical."
-In an Art in America interview, Gossiaux describes her drawings as "giving [London] a kind of agency, and in daily life, she gives me agency too."
-Since 2020, Gossiaux has not made any art depicting humans besides herself and her partner, Kirby.
+Many of Gossiaux's sculptures and drawings feature their guide dog London, with whom they have "an interdependent relationship that crisscrosses between maternal, spousal, emotional, and practical."
+In an Art in America interview, Gossiaux describes their drawings as "giving [London, their dog] a kind of agency, and in daily life, she gives me agency too."
+Since 2020, Gossiaux has not made any art depicting humans besides themself and their partner, Kirby.

-In an interview with The Paris Review, Gossiaux calls her process of drawing a "tactile experience".
-She keeps a ballpoint pen pressed against the paper and is able to feel the impression made by the line.
-Gossiaux has described the imagery in her work as "mainly from touch memories, for example, the feeling of London's tongue on my hand, or the feeling of her claws on my foot".
+In an interview with The Paris Review, Gossiaux calls their process of drawing a "tactile experience".
+They keep a ballpoint pen pressed against the paper and are able to feel the impression left behind by the pen.
+Gossiaux has described the imagery in their work as "mainly from touch memories, for example, the feeling of London's tongue on my hand, or the feeling of her claws on my foot".

 Gossiaux was a recipient of the Jerome Foundation Fellowship for Emerging Artists at the Queens Museum for the 2022-2023 year.
-She was a 2024 recipient of the Joan Mitchell Fellowship.
+They were a 2024 recipient of the Joan Mitchell Fellowship.

 Exhibitions

 Gossiaux's previous solo shows include After Image at False Flag Gallery (2018) and Memory of a Body at Mother Gallery Beacon (2020).

 In 2020, Gossiaux's work was included in the exhibition In Practice: Total Disbelief at SculptureCenter.

 In 2021, Gossiaux's sculpture piece Dancing with London (2021) was included in the exhibition Crip Time at the Museum für Moderne Kunst in Frankfurt, Germany.

-In 2023, Gossiaux received her first institutional solo-show at the Queens Museum, titled Other-Worlding.
-That same year, she contributed several ceramic pieces to Finnegan Shannon’s exhibition "Don’t Mind if I Do" at the Museum of Contemporary Art Cleveland.
+In 2023, Gossiaux received their first institutional solo-show at the Queens Museum, titled Other-Worlding.
+That same year, they contributed several ceramic pieces to Finnegan Shannon’s exhibition "Don’t Mind if I Do" at the Museum of Contemporary Art Cleveland.

-In 2024, Gossiaux had her first European solo-show, titled Kinship, at Kunsthall Trondheim.
+In 2024, Gossiaux had their first European solo-show, titled Kinship, at Kunsthall Trondheim.

+In 2026, Gossiaux was included in the Whitney Biennial.